DaintyJet/ESP32-Display/README.md

 **Note**: We can combine all three commands with one button (build flash monitor) or use the terminal ``` idf.py build flash monitor ```
 <!-- Removed Optional, as this is a set of notes on the components in the Repository -->
 ## Components used
 The following are the components used in this ESP-IDF project.
 They are already included in the *components* folder.
+Additionally, their setup is described in the section [Arduino component setup](#arduino-component-setup) so no further action is needed.

 * Display: https://github.com/adafruit/Adafruit-ST7735-Library
    * We need to add a CMakeList.txt file in the display library so it will be discovered, and linked.
 This has already been done in this project (Hence why the library is a fork and submodule!)